Cyboghostginx/cyboware/README.md

 3. Click **Load unpacked** → select the folder (Unzipped)
 4. Click the Cyboware icon — sidebar opens

+When new version drops, and you want to install manually, you have to remove the existing one at `chrome://extensions/` then re install with instuction above with the new downloaded unpacked.

-# Sometimes you need to refresh your page in case some of the tools is not detecting anything.
+**Sometimes you need to refresh your page in case some of the tools is not detecting anything.**

 ---